LimaViviane/NIATS_Pendrawpac/README.md

 #### Installing
 1 - Download the pendrawpac_1.2.3.tar file in releases section.

-2 - Abra uma sessão do Rstudio.
+2 - Open an Rstudio session.

 3 - In the "Packages" window select to install from a file (.zip; tar; gz) and select the downloaded file.